from 10 y.o

 Comfort

-Accommodation on the estancia is simple and traditional, but providing you with all creature comforts.
-The estancia can welcome a maximum of 12 guests.
-Rooms are individual and tastefully furnished in keeping with the history and style of the estancia, and have their own private bathroom.
-Antiques and books abound, and crisp winter nights are warmed by wood-burning stoves and open log fires.
-There is a pool to rest after long rides in the summer heat (not open during the winter months)
+You can find antiques and books around the estancia, and crisp winter nights are warmed by wood-burning stoves and open log fires.
+There is a pool to rest after long rides in the summer heat (not open during the winter months).
+For families, the estancia also has two cottages with interconnecting rooms.

 Meals